Ask Richard

 The 1840 tithe award for Brierley was a complete survey of the village with every plot of land accounted for.
 Plot 169 was Pit Hill field, this was three quarters of an acre of land owned by William Attee’s heir and farmed by Benjamin Bedford in 1840.
 The pair of Houses in the photo above were built on this plot in 1851.
 One of these was the home in 1852 of William Watson who was born in Brierley in 1801, he had lived in Monk Bretton and Cawthorne where his eldest child was born in 1838.
 He was the part owner of Proctor & Watson’s White House coal mine at Barnsley Road Shafton.
 This is now a kennels that stands back from the road.

 It was known as the Police Station by 1871 when James Barritt of Skipton was the sergeant.
-In 1881 Thomas Horne aged 37 born in Eversley, Berkshire, was living in this house as a Police Sergeant with his wife Harriet and children Henry, George, Annis, Mary, & Harriet aged all born in Barnsley.
+In 1881 Thomas Horne aged 37 born in Eversley, Berkshire, was living in this house as a Police Sergeant with his wife Harriet and children Henry, George, Annis, Mary, & Harriet all born in Barnsley.
 Two more children, Thomas aged 2 and Lily aged 1 were born in Brierley.
 By 1891 this house was known as a Police Office when the Sergeant was Christopher Taylor.

 Kelly’s Directory for 1893 has Sergeant Talor at Brierley Police Station.